mediapills/cloud-custodian/docs/source/gcp/examples/storage-bucket-access-controls.rst

 Storage - Watch for Changes in ACLs of Buckets
 ===============================================

-Custodian can audit Access Control Lists (ACLs) of buckets and report any suspicious activity - e.g., if 'update' or 'patch' operations were performed either via GCP Console, API or shell.
+Custodian can audit Access Control Lists (ACLs) of buckets - e.g., if 'update' or 'patch' operations were performed either via GCP Console, API or shell - and then stop and report such a suspicious activity.

-In the example below, the policy `delete` action was performed on all bucket ACLs of G Suite for Business domain example.com having 'OWNER' role.
+Custodian can't reverse ACL permissions back to its previous state but can just remove new ACL asap and therefore reduce probability of potential data leakage, etc.

+This sample policy watches for 'update' action that sets OWNER role to all users.
+Upon such an event the policy automatically deletes the updated BucketAccessControl records (ACLs).

 .. code-block:: yaml